mattermost/docs/README.md

 We are working on a new method of installing GitLab for customers who are looking to deploy into container schedulers like Kubernetes.

-While this is possible today using our all-in-one Docker image and [corresponding Helm charts](https://gitlab.com/charts/charts.gitlab.io), there are challenges.
+While this is possible today using our [Omnibus GitLab based Docker image](https://docs.gitlab.com/omnibus/docker/README.html) and [corresponding Helm charts](https://gitlab.com/charts/charts.gitlab.io), there are challenges.
-For example, a "fat container" becomes a challenge to configure and operate at large scale.
+One key example is that an "all-in-one container" becomes a challenge to configure and operate at large scale.

 To address this need we are working on the [Helm charts in this repository](#helm-charts) along with a new set of Docker containers that are specific to each component of GitLab.

+For more information on all of GitLab's Helm Charts, please consult our [documentation](http://docs.gitlab.com/ce/install/kubernetes/).

 ## Goals